vegaprotocol/specs/protocol/0046-DSRM-data_source_signed_message.md

 A data source must define:

-- Public keys (and key algorithm to be used if required) that can sign and submit values for this (external) source
+- Signers that can sign and submit values for this (external or internal) source.
+Signers can be different types of keys/addresses that are used by the data source to sign the data.
+They have different encryption schemes and are treated differently in the DB settings and in codebase level.
+Examples are public keys used to sign the data, in case of an Open Oracle - Ethereium address.
 - Type of data to be supplied in the transaction.
 Initially we should support the following types:
     - A simple native Vega transaction (i.e. protobuf message) containing one or more key/value pairs of data fields with values in the types allowable in the main data source spec (keys are strings)
     - ABI encoded encoded data.
 Specifically for oracles, we want to be able to support at least the OpenOracle standard by this method